 Snowshoe rentals are available at Dawn Mountain Nordic Centre, Kicking Horse Mountain Resort’s Performance Rental Centre, and Higher Ground Sports (downtown Golden).

-- Strap on some skinny skis: For a full body winter workout, go cross country skiing (aka nordic skiing).
+For a full body winter workout, go cross country skiing (aka nordic skiing):

 - Dawn Mountain Nordic Centre is the best place to cross country ski in Golden with 33 km of trails groomed for classic and skate skiing.
 Beaver Run and Chickadee are good trails to do with kids.
 Warm up with a cup of cocoa in the beautiful Day Lodge after skiing.
 Nordic ski rentals are available onsite.
 Trail fees in effect.

-- Golden Golf Course has 6 kilometres of groomed classic ski trails.
+- Golden Golf Club has 6 kilometres of groomed classic ski trails.
 Trail fees are by donation.
 Find trail maps at Golden Nordic Ski Club, and rent cross country skis from Higher Ground Sports.

 Beautiful Yoho National Park is only 40 minutes east of Golden.